pawanmsr/husband-c-ry/README.md

 # Husband-ry

-Husband(ry) for Men: Fun Pet Project
+Husband(ry) for Men: Groom Yourself to be in your Gal's Good Books.

 Fun Pet Project (with Satire).
+:construction: Work in Progress.

+## Motivation

+Understanding and **learning** cross-platform programming, and multi-platform application development with focus on interface.

 ## Advertisement